 Annika Anthonsen Senior Laboratory Technician

-Theresa Helene Bak-Thomsen, PhD Vice President of Research
+Theresa Helene Bak-Thomsen, PhD Vice President, Research

-Erik Bjornson Vice President of Regulatory Affairs
+Erik Bjornson Vice President, Regulatory Affairs

 Amalie Carnbring Bonde, PhD Research Scientist